AIALA/aiala.backend/README.md

 While development time it's recommended to use [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#how-the-secret-manager-tool-works) to store sensitive data within `secrets.json` file.

 ## How to run
-COnfigure both projects _backend_ and _token server_ as startup projects and run those.
-Launch options are stored on `Properties/launchSettings.json` and are defined as default to:
+Configure both projects _backend_ and _token server_ as startup projects and run those.
+Launch options are stored on `properties/launchSettings.json` and are defined as default to:
 * Backend > http://localhost:5500
 * Token Server > http://localhost:5500